 Negative Temperature Coefficient Sensors

 The PCM uses this signal to operate actuators like the engine cooling fan based on engine temperature.
-If the engine is too hot, the PCM will disengage the air conditioner's compressor.
+The PCM will disengage the air conditioner's compressor if the engine is too hot.

 Automotive air conditioning systems also use NTC sensors to monitor in-car air temperature.
 The (ICTS) In Car Temperature sensor is an NTC that monitors the air temperature of the passenger compartment.
-The (ATC) ambient temperature sensor monitors the air temperature outside of the vehicle.
+The (ATC) ambient temperature sensor monitors the air temperature outside the vehicle.
 The EATC compares these values and makes output decisions based on the difference.